Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Briefers who advocate for N can exploit the endowment effect to advantage.
 They can use aesthetics and nonprobative information to make their projections for N seem more credible and more appealing to a skeptical audience.
 And by avoiding those techniques in the portion of the briefing concerning another contending briefer's projections for O, they can make O seem less appealing.
 In this way they can increase the relative attractiveness of N.

 These are just three examples of techniques briefers can use to gain an unfair advantage in persuading decision makers to adopt the position the briefers advocate.
 If I haven't convinced you that this is a real risk, let me know and I'll send you some bullet points.
-First in this series Go to top Top Next issue: Virtual Meetings: Then and Now Next Issue
+Bullet Point Madness: I First issue in this series Go to top Top Next issue: Virtual Meetings: Then and Now Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!